lakejs/lake-docs/guide/index.md

 ## Mathematical formula

-This feature depends on [KaTeX](https://katex.org/), so you need to include KaTeX to your HTML page.
+For the same reason as the `code block` feature, the `formula` feature is disabled by default.
+To activate it, simply add [KaTeX](https://katex.org/) to your code.

 ::: code-group